ShipEngine/connect-website/native-rating/implementation.md

 ### Create the Native Rating app

-The Connect CLI can create a Native Rating app for you by running the following from your command line, replacing `my-native-rating-app` with the path you want to use for the app:
+The Connect CLI can create a Carrier app with Native Rating for you by running the following from your command line, replacing `my-native-rating-app` with the path you want to use for the app:

 ```bash